JefroB/MegaEarth2049/FAQ_06_Quests_and_Storylines.md

 9. **"Captain Calamari's Mother"**: An optional boss fight against a giant cybernetic octopus with attacks that can instantly kill party members.

 10. **"The Developer's Deadline"**: Racing against a real-time countdown to fix "bugs" in the game world before it crashes.

+11. **"More Machine Than Man"**: The final quest in the Cybernetic Enhancement quest line, requiring difficult moral choices and a challenging boss fight against a rogue AI controlling cybernetic implants.

+12. **"Reality Check"**: The mind-bending final quest in the Virtual Reality Addiction quest line, where you must determine what's real and what's simulation through a series of increasingly difficult perception challenges.

 ## Q: How do I solve the "Burlap Pants Conspiracy" quest?